 If you’ve been creating digital art for long, you’ve likely already heard people claiming that it doesn’t get any better than Wacom.

 Though that’s a matter of opinion, it’s true that Wacom is the most recognized name out there for graphics tablets.
-And while competition (such as Huion, Monoprice, or Ugee) does exist, none of the competing brands are as known or trusted in this area.
+And while competition (such as Huion, XP-Pen, Ugee, or even Android) does exist, none of the competing brands are as known or trusted in this area.

 Wacom has been able to offer unique technologies that other brands haven’t, like styluses that you don’t have to charge.
 Their drawing tablets provide the stylus with power using resonant inductive coupling.